jisraelsen/unidata/README.md

 whatsit.save
 ```

-Record retrieval:
+### Retrieving records:

 ```ruby
 product = Product.find(12345)
 ```

-Checking if a record exists:
+Or, you can just check if a record exists:

 ```ruby
 Product.exists?(12345)